What Is Intent Data? How B2B Teams Turn Buying Signals Into Pipeline

 Website behavior is the foundation of intent signals.
 Page visits, session time, and return frequency reveal interest level.

 Content engagement shows deeper research: downloads, webinar registrations, video views.
-Track these at the account level, not individual level.
-Multiple contacts from one company engaging signals buying committee involvement.
+Track these at the account level, not individual level, because multiple contacts from one company engaging signals buying committee involvement.

 • Pricing page visits